natrim/esbuild-plugin-inline-image/README.md

 });
 ```

-Use function to inline all images
+Set limit to -1 to inline all images

 ```js
 esbuild.build({